Ava Max discography

-American singer Ava Max has released three studio albums, one extended play, 36 singles (including seven as a featured artist), 15 promotional singles and 24 music videos, as well as five visualizer music videos.
+American singer Ava Max has released three studio albums, two extended play, 39 singles (including seven as a featured artist), 15 promotional singles and 24 music videos, as well as five visualizer music videos.
+According to Recording Industry Association of America, Max has sold 13 million digital singles and 1 million albums in the United States.
 In 2008, Max released an independent extended play on her Myspace profile titled Amanda Kay.
 She released "Take Away the Pain" under the stage name Ava in 2013, which was later produced by the Canadian duo Project 46 in 2015.

 After signing with Atlantic Records in 2016, Max released "My Way" in April 2018 and "Slippin'" featuring Gashi in May 2018, both as promotional singles.
 Her debut single "Sweet but Psycho" was released in August 2018, which became Max's breakthrough hit, reaching number one in 22 countries including Sweden, Finland, Norway and the United Kingdom.
 It reached the top of the Billboard Dance Club Songs chart in January 2019, and charted at number 10 on the Billboard Hot 100.
 Max's next single, "So Am I", was released in March 2019.

 Max's second studio album Diamonds & Dancefloors was released on January 27, 2023, preceded by singles such as "Maybe You're the Problem", "Million Dollar Baby", "Weapons", and "Dancing's Done".
 The album peaked at number 34 on the Billboard 200 chart and reached number eight in Germany.
 Her song "Whatever", produced by Kygo, was released in January 2024 and, in addition to reaching number one in Norway, it has also gone platinum in several countries.

 Her third studio album Don't Click Play was released on August 22, 2025.

+On February 25, 2026, Max released "Kill It Queen", which will serve as the lead single from Max's upcoming fourth studio album.